msuszan/twine/README.txt

 spynner(https://github.com/makinacorpus/spynner).
 This will allow for some new features, most notably JavaScript support.

-This is currently in an experimental state and should not be expected to be stable.
-Only a few core commands are available at the moment.
+This is currently in an experimental state, so things will probably break often.
+Most of the core commands are implemented so far, the main exception being form handling.

 A majority of the code is borrowed from twill itself.